Trail Running in Ireland

-Ireland is an excellent country for trail runners.
+Ireland is an excellent country for trail running.
 Our varying terrain and abundance of natural trails affords athletes the ability to try new routes as often as they please.
-Some are relatively easy and others are extremely difficult, but ask any runner training in Ireland where they like to go for a mix of challenge and natural beauty and all of them will offer up the same location: Wicklow.
+Some trails are relatively easy and others are extremely difficult, but ask any runner training in Ireland where they like to go for a mix of challenge and natural beauty and all of them will offer up the same location: Wicklow.

 Why trail running?

 Trail running isn’t easy.
 In fact, it can be extraordinarily strenuous on the body and test your physical and mental strength in ways that you’ve never anticipated.

 John O’Regan, one of our sponsored athletes, is an ultrarunner, which means he specialises in running in any distance longer than a marathon, which is 42.195 kilometres.
 When asked why in the world he would put himself through that, he said that it happened by accident.
 Years ago, he’d heard that there was to be an ultramarathon in the Sahara Desert, and he thought: “What a cool way to see the Sahara Desert!”
 Since then, he’s been running competitively and has completed races on all seven continents.
 He says that the appeal of running really started with his interest in all of the wonderful places that running could take him.

 Indeed, trail running is an excellent way to get out and see new places.